janek1842/janek1842/README.md

 - 👯 I’m looking to collaborate with passionate people that share similar interests with mine.
 - :volleyball: :biking_man: :mountain: My hobbies are volleyball, table tennis, cycling and mountains.

+#### My projects

+Below you can find some of my projects completed or in progress which I co-created during my university lifetime :school:

 :+1: **COMPLETED PROJECTS**

 | Project name  | Technologies | Description | Link |